How to Help Someone With Agoraphobia

 If your loved one has agoraphobia, it can be difficult to know how to help when you don’t understand what they’re going through.
 Agoraphobia is a type of anxiety disorder that isn’t just feeling a little nervous or anxious.
 It is an intense, life-altering disorder that involves the fear of being unable to escape situations or places in the event they feel panicked, helpless, or embarrassed.

-This extreme fear leads to avoidance behaviors, where they avoid places that the fear might take over.
-For example, a person with agoraphobia might avoid driving, traveling by plane, being in small spaces, or shopping in a mall.
+This leads to extreme avoidant behaviors, such as avoiding places where this fear might take over.
+Those who struggle with agoraphobia might avoid driving or traveling by plane, being in small spaces, family gatherings, or shopping in a mall.

 If You’re Struggling